GOP lieutenant governors urge Biden to stop rationing COVID-19 therapy

 In addition to Ms. Nunez, the lieutenant governors on the letter are Will Ainsworth of Alabama; Kevin Meyer of Alaska; Tim Griffin of Arkansas; Janice McGeachin of Idaho; Suzanne Crouch of Indiana; Adam Gregg of Iowa; Boyd Rutherford of Maryland; Kristen Juras of Montana; Mark Robinson of North Carolina; Jon Husted of Ohio; Matt Pinnell of Oklahoma; Brent Sanford of North Dakota; Randy McNally of Tennessee, and Craig Blair of West Virginia.

 U.S. cases of COVID-19 have been on the decline for about a month, falling 35% since Sept.
-1, according to the New York Times database.
+1, according to The New York Times database.

 Sign up for Daily Newsletters